Haxill/scripts/README.md

+Welcome to this repo.

+# Scripts
+All kinds of scripts.

-# scripts
+# Note
-All types scripts
+All folders contain an explanatory readme.md file.

+--Haxill